thisisbrad/ReduxWorkshop/Lecture/script.md

 - what should it do in the constructor?
 - now lets add methods to actually interface with our class instance.
 - log out the state with get state
+- add getState() and log

+- most importantly we need a way to update our state
+- In Redux it's done by invoking dispath with an action to update itself with.
+- dispatch take in the update and uses the reducer to update the state

+- add store.dispatch to code and go over it
+- now instead of handling the reducers ourselves both the reducer and the state are abrstacted away.
+- instead of us creating state and mutating it with the return values from the reducer we are letting the Store handle that for us.
+So we don't have to keep passing the old state.

+**Expanding our reducers abilities**

+- Right now our reducer can only merge objects, but what if we wanted to use arrays.

+- we can create as many reducers as we need for our state.
+- now that we have more than one we need a way to combine them since the store only takes in one.

+- How does redux know what part of the state to update?
+While through these things called actions.

+- What if we had a piece of data that declared what type of action it was.

+- Go over FSA.
+Discuss uniformity

+- Add a type to dispatch and check for the type in the reducer.

+-

 ```js
 class Store {